ISP2024/movierental-knilios/README.md

 See [Resources](https://cpske.github.io/ISP/assignment/movierental/movierental-part1#resources) in the assignment description.

 ## Rationale
-2.1 It has the Feature Envy smell.
+- 2.1 It has the Feature Envy smell.
 The field is used in the Rental class more then the Movie class.
-2.2 It violates the Single Responsibility Principle.
+- 2.2 It violates the Single Responsibility Principle.
 The movie had more the one responsibility which is to contain the information about the movie and contain the price (Which can change depending on how long it has been released.)
+- 5.2 The reason I implemented the price_code_for_movie() class in the Rental because of High Cohesion.
+Since the Rental class uses the price code the most and the price code criteria might be changed later, therefore, I created the function as a class method inside the Recipe class.